-Sugar gives us energy, but in excess it can be harmful to our brain and body.
+Sugar gives us energy, but in excess, it can be harmful to our brains and body.
 It gives us a quick spike of fuel, followed by a big dip in energy – something you’ll be familiar with if you’ve ever eaten a big bowl of pasta and then immediately wanted to take a nap.
 Here are three ways excess hidden sugar might be playing havoc with you.

 1. Hormone health

 For healthy hormones, our bodies need proper nourishment.
 Too much sugar can throw the following hormones out of whack.

 Thyroid hormones – these govern our metabolism. our thyroid gland needs iodine, selenium, vitamin B12, zinc and a good nutrient supply to keep it working properly.
 Packaged and processed foods that are packed with sugar often lack these nutrients.